haimkastner/connectivity-tool/README.md

 ## 🐞 Report Bug

 In case of an issue or a bug found in the CLI, please open an [issue](https://github.com/haimkastner/connectivity-tool/issues)

+## 🛠️ Development & Contribution
+See the [Development](./DEVELOPMENT.md) section for more information

 ## 📝 License
 The Connectivity Tool CLI is licensed under the [MIT License](./LICENSE)